wp-plugins/ad-inserter/readme.txt

 *   Search Pages
 *   Archive pages

-You can also disable ads in certain posts or pages.
-For example, to disable ad block 1 with name Test Block in post put the following HTML code within post or page code:

-`<!-- disable adinserter 1 -->`
-or
-`<!-- disable adinserter Test Block -->`

-To disable ALL ads in certain posts or pages use:

-`<!-- disable adinserter * -->`

-**Note: Disabling works only for code blocks in posts and pages!**

 Ad Inserter is perfect for displaying AdSense or Amazon ads.
 It can also be used to display various versions of <a href="https://support.google.com/adsense/answer/65083?ctx=as2&rd=2&ref_topic=23389">AdSense ads using channels</a> to test which format or color combination performs best.

 Support for Special Code Blocks: